psavva/khode-two-factor-auth/README.md

-# khode-two-factor-auth
+# Keycloak 2FA Rest API Extension

-khode-two-factor-auth is a Keycloak extension that provides a REST API for managing Time-based One-Time Password (TOTP) authentication.
+khode-2fa is a Keycloak extension that provides a REST API for managing Time-based One-Time Password (TOTP) authentication.
 This extension allows you to set up, verify, enable, disable, and validate TOTP for users in a Keycloak realm.